 The harvest season is December through March.
 All the coffee is received in parchment, quality controlled, and transported to a high tech dry mill in Veracruz.
 After a second quality control, the coffee is cleaned, milled, and sorted to be prepared for export.
 This coffee has a quality control standard which allows for only 15 imperfections per 300 grams.

-Order 3lbs total, and your order ships for free!
+Order 3lbs total, and qualify for discounted shipping!

 The Roaster's Choice selection is the perfect way to enjoy Vertere's fresh-roasted coffees without getting...

 Dark (Light Vienna) Roast Cup Characteristics: Sweet, full body, light acidity, fruity aftertaste, clean, chocolate notes with deep roasty...

 Medium (Full City) Roast Cup Characteristics: Sweet, full body, light acidity, fruity aftertaste, clean, chocolate notes.
 Available...